linux-system-roles/logging/roles/rsyslog/README.md

   )
 }
 ```
-The order of the list in `rsyslog_elasticsearch` is important.
+The order of the list in the elasticsearch type logging_outputs is important.
 The first item is in the first if clause with the index_prefix value and the last item is in the else clause.
 Elements in between will be placed with else if clause.

-The variables ca_cert, cert and key in `rsyslog_elasticsearch` specify the paths where the CA certificate, certificate and key are located in the remote host.
+The variables ca_cert, cert and key in the elasticsearch type logging_outputs specify the paths where the CA certificate, certificate and key are located in the remote host.
 The variables ca_cert_src, cert_src, and key_src are paths of them to be deployed to the remote host.

-**7. vars.yaml to configure custom config files.**
+**7. vars.yml to configure custom config files.**

    To include existing config files in the new ansible deployment, add the paths to `rsyslog_custom_config_files` as follows.
 The specified files are copied to /etc/rsyslog.d.
 ```